 - Tuberculous laryngitis

-- Always cover mouth when coughing, sneezing or laughing.
+- Always cover your mouth when coughing, sneezing or laughing.

 - Carefully dispose of any used tissues in a sealed plastic bag.